'Ocean's 8' opens with franchise-best $41.5M to top weekend

 "There's a lot of women-powered revenue at the box office in the heat of the summer season," said Paul Dergarabedian, senior media analyst for comScore.
 "Films featuring female leads are killing it at the box office, but that's been going on for quite a while."

-One of the early summer's more breakout hits has been the Supreme Court Justice Ruth Bader Ginsberg documentary "RBG," which has made $9.1 million in six weeks of release through Sunday.
+One of the early summer's more breakout hits has been the Supreme Court Justice Ruth Bader Ginsburg documentary "RBG," which has made $9.1 million in six weeks of release through Sunday.

 Opening this weekend was another documentary that may prove a similar sensation: the Fred Rogers documentary "Won't You Be My Neighbor."
 The Focus Features release grossed $470,000 in 29 theaters for a per-theater average of about $16,000.
 The film, 99 percent fresh on Rotten Tomatoes, has been acclaimed for its portrait of the man behind "Mister Rogers' Neighborhood."
 Focus said two thirds of the documentary's audience was under the age of 45.